8coolguy/chess-engine/README.md

 ## TODO:
 - alpha beta pruning
-- increase depth
+- increase depth of the search by improving performance of search
 - classes to keep track of the different methods I use
 - negmax search
 - openings book
-- deep learnin chess engines
+- deep learning position evaluation